alexa-samples/skill-sample-nodejs-howto/README.md

   1. Open [aws.amazon.com](https://aws.amazon.com/) and then choose **‘Create a Free Account’**

 * Follow the online instructions.
 Do not worry about the IAM role, we will do that later.
 * You will need a Valid Credit Card to set up your account (note the AWS Free Tier will suffice however.
-You can find out more about the free tier here.)
+You can find out more about the free tier [here](https://aws.amazon.com/free/)).
 * Part of the sign-up procedure involves receiving a phone call and entering a PIN using the phone keypad.

  2. Sign in to the AWS Console